 What is C2C Crochet? + 12 C2C Crochet Patterns

-Learn what does C2C mean, how to crochet C2C, and more with this page that's all about C2C crochet!
+Learn what does C2C mean, how to C2C crochet, and more with this page that's all about this crochet technique!

 C2C is one of the most popular techniques in crochet.
-But what does C2C mean in crochet?
+But what does it mean in crochet?
 C2C crochet is also known as corner to corner crochet.

-To make a C2C crochet piece, work from one corner to the other by forming boxes.
+To make a corner to corner crochet piece, work from one corner to the other by forming boxes.
 The number of boxes (also referred to as tiles, blocks, and squares) increase as you work from the corner out.

 Working corner to corner allows you to crochet one piece instead of making multiple crochet pieces and seaming them together.
-In What is C2C Crochet? + 12 C2C Crochet Patterns, you will learn more about C2C, learn how to corner to corner crochet, and find some great corner to corner crochet patterns to try.
+On this page, What is C2C Crochet? + 12 C2C Crochet Patterns, you will learn more about this technique, how to do it, the different stitches used, and find some great corner to corner crochet patterns to try.

 Corner to corner crochet is so popular because it's one-piece crochet.
-You can easily add or subject widths and lengths to your piece without having to stop crocheting.
+You can easily add or subtract widths and lengths to your piece without having to stop crocheting.

 Table of Contents